Flanders' references the Bible verse Matthew 19:19, "Love thy neighbor."

 Couch Gag: The family runs in and squeezes in on the couch, but this time Santa's Little Helper and Snowball II join in as well.

 The Karate Kid

-When Bart is training, at one point he stands crane-style on a tree stump, just like Ralph Macchio did in the film.
+When Bart is training, at one point he stands crane-style on a tree stump, just like Ralph Macchio did in the 1984 film The Karate Kid.

-The title of this episode is a reference to the 1989 film Dead Poets Society.
+The title of this episode is a reference to the 1989 Robin Williams film Dead Poets Society.

 Ned: Mercy is for the weak, Rod!

-This line from Flanders, and the crane pose Bart makes on the garbage can are both references to the film The Karate Kid.
+This line from Flanders, and the crane pose Bart makes on the garbage can, are both references to the 1984 film The Karate Kid.